andrej992/react-recipee-app/readme.md

 # Recipee App

-Simple Reac application using modularity, that allows to break down source code into parts, or modules, that are easier to work with.
+Simple React application using modularity, that allows to break down source code into parts, or modules, that are easier to work with.